Larry Mondello

-Larry Mondello is a fictional character from the iconic American television series Leave It to Beaver (1957–1963).
+Larry Mondello is a fictional character from the American television series Leave It to Beaver (1957–1963).
 He is portrayed by child actor Robert "Rusty" Stevens.
 Larry Mondello appears in 68 of the show's 234 episodes over the first few seasons.
 Although Larry is mentioned in the premiere episode, "Beaver Gets 'Spelled", it is not until the eighth episode, "Beaver's Crush", that he actually makes an appearance.

 Description

-Larry is Theodore "Beaver" Cleaver's chubby, not very bright classmate and best friend distinguished for his apple-eating, candy bar-munching habits.
-Larry has a knack for leading Beaver astray and getting him into trouble.
+Larry is Theodore "Beaver" Cleaver's chubby, not very bright classmate and fair-weather best friend distinguished for his apple-eating, candy bar-munching habits.
+Larry has a knack for leading Beaver astray and getting him into trouble, then running away and abandoning Beaver to face the consequences by himself.